eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 ### `-verbose`

-Specify more verbose logging to stdout/stderr, e.g., prints more diagnostics such as mapping problems, rejected license URLs, and so on.
+Specify more verbose logging to stdout/stderr; for example, print more diagnostics such as mapping problems, rejected license URLs, and so on.

 ### `-process-bundle-classpath`